slowtec/tokio-modbus/README.md

 ## Features

-- pure Rust library
+- Pure Rust library
-- async (non-blocking)
-- sync (blocking)
-- Modbus TCP
+- Modbus TCP or RTU at your choice
+- Both `async` (non-blocking, default) and `sync` (blocking, optional)
-- Modbus RTU
+- Client API
-- Client & Server
+- Server implementations
+  - for *out-of-the-box* usage or
+  - as a starting point for a customized implementation
-- Open Source (MIT/Apache-2.0)
+- Open source (MIT/Apache-2.0)

 ## Installation